nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 date = ""
-description = "A short list of plants that do well in Texas" draft = true image = "" slug = "drought-tolerant-garden" tags = ["gardening", "video"] title = "Planting a drought tolerant garden"
+description = "A short list of plants that do well in Texas" draft = true image = "/uploads/top-texas-plants-drought-tolerant-gardening-header.png" slug = "drought-tolerant-garden" tags = ["gardening", "video"] title = "Planting a drought tolerant garden"

 +++

+{{< youtube id_here_please >}}

 We're in for a hot summer here in Texas.
 We've already had multiple 100-degree days and it's only July.
-The last thing I want to do is standing outside watering plants.
+The last thing I want to do is stand outside watering plants.

 My favorite plants are anything hands-off.
 People think I have a green thumb, but what I actually have are plants that handle neglect well.